Remdox/Yolo11-Card-Detection-cpp/README.md

 ```
 Where each row is a bounding box enclosing the suit and the rank on the corners of a poker card.
 This means that at most 2 bounding boxes can be found for the same card, which makes it easier to find in case of partial occlusions.

-No data augmentation has been used for the datasets, as to reduce memory overhead.

-## Training
 The datasets used are:
    * **The Complete Playing Card Dataset** by **Jay Pradip Shah** on Kaggle.
 See: https://www.kaggle.com/datasets/jaypradipshah/the-complete-playing-card-dataset.
    * **Playing Cards Object Detection Dataset** by **Andy8744** on Kaggle.
 See: https://www.kaggle.com/datasets/andy8744/playing-cards-object-detection-dataset.

 The two have been merged into one single dataset.
-The labels have been [adjusted](./changeLabelsToMatchNewYaml.py) to the data.yaml file used for **The Complete Playing Card Dataset**.
+The labels have been [adjusted](./scripts/changeLabelsToMatchNewYaml.py) to the data.yaml file used for **The Complete Playing Card Dataset**.

 ## Validation
 The **Playing Cards Object Detection Dataset** provides the images used for validation.

 ## Test
-The **Playing Cards Object Detection Dataset** provides some images useful for testing, but the goal is to apply the model on videos from Youtube.
+The model is applied on videos from Youtube.
-In order to do this, [Label studio](https://github.com/HumanSignal/labelImg) or [Roboflow](https://roboflow.com/) can be used on Youtube clips of poker games.
+In order to do this, some tools like [CVAT](https://www.cvat.ai/), [Label studio](https://github.com/HumanSignal/labelImg), [Roboflow](https://roboflow.com/) can be used for annotations on Youtube clips of poker games.

 # Code